DynamoDS/RefineryPrimer/05-gd-in-office/05-03_how-to-convince-senior-stakeholders-of-using-gd.md

 <img src="../assets/gdoffice/howtoconvince1.png"/>

-One of the main goals of Refinery is to make generative design accessible and functional to all people within the AEC industry.
+One of the main goals of Generative Design is to make generative design accessible and functional to all people within the AEC industry.
 For this reason, the benefits of using generative design so should be clearly articulated to those less familiar with its capabilities.

 ## Convincing Seniors/Stakeholders

-If you are clear that Refinery can improve performance in your office and you are confident that with Refinery you can explore a design spectrum unlikely reached through traditional methods, it may prove difficult to communicate this to someone who is unaware of generative design or someone who would likely have little interest in understanding the detail.
+If you are clear that Generative Design can improve performance in your office and you are confident that with Generative Design you can explore a design spectrum unlikely reached through traditional methods, it may prove difficult to communicate this to someone who is unaware of generative design or someone who would likely have little interest in understanding the detail.

 Below are some tips that may help you explain/convince senior stakeholders and people outside of the AEC technology spectrum to use or invest in generative design: